azer89/IllustratorPathConverter/README.md

-This program will convert an .ai file to a .path file.
+This program will convert an .ai file to a text-based.path file.

 This project was developed on Visual Studio 2017.
 You (probably) don't need to compile the project, just copy all three .aip files to